On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Introduction

-For arbitrary extensions and relations, Brauer showed that the class number quotient $\prod_i h(F^{H_i})/\prod_j h(F^{H_j'})$ takes only finitely many values as $F$ ranges over all Galois extensions of $K$ with Galois group $G$ (see \cite[Satz 5]{Bra-51}).
-He further showed that $\prod_i w(F^{H_i})/\prod_j w(F^{H_j'})$ is a power of $2$ (see \cite[\S 2]{Bra-51}) and observed that if $p$ is a prime number not dividing the order of $G$ then $\ord_p\left(\prod_i R(F^{H_i})/\prod_j R(F^{H_j'})\right) = 0$ (\cite[Satz 4, Bemerkung 2]{Bra-51}).
-However, there is to date no general formula which explains exactly, what values the regulator quotient can take.
-As a by-product of our calculations, we get the following result in this direction: \begin{thm} Let $G$ be a finite group, let $N$ be a normal subgroup such that $G/N$ is cyclic, let $p$ be a prime number not dividing the order of $N$.
+For arbitrary Galois extensions and sets of subgroups $H_i$, $H_j'$ giving isomorphic permutation representations, Brauer showed that the class number quotient $\prod_i h(F^{H_i})/\prod_j h(F^{H_j'})$ takes only finitely many values as $F$ ranges over all Galois extensions of $K$ with Galois group $G$ (see \cite[Satz 5]{Bra-51}).
+He further showed that $\prod_i w(F^{H_i})/\prod_j w(F^{H_j'})$ is a power of $2$ (see \cite[\S 2]{Bra-51}) and observed that if $p$ is a prime number not dividing the order of $G$, then $\ord_p\left(\prod_i R(F^{H_i})/\prod_j R(F^{H_j'})\right) = 0$ (\cite[Satz 4, Bemerkung 2]{Bra-51}).
+However, there is to date no general formula that explains exactly, what values the regulator quotient can take.
+As a by-product of our calculations, we get the following result in this direction: \begin{thm} Let $G$ be a finite group, let $N$ be a normal subgroup such that $G/N$ is cyclic, let $l$ be a prime number not dividing the order of $N$.
 Let $F/K$ be a Galois extension of number fields with Galois group $G$ and $\{H_i\}$, $\{H_j'\}$ be sets of subgroups yielding an isomorphism of permutation representations as above.
 Let $S$ be a finite $G$-stable set of places of $F$ including all the Archimedean ones.
 Then

-where $R_S$ denotes regulators of $S$-units, and we have an equality of the $p$-parts of $S$-class numbers: $\prod_i h_S(F^{H_i})_p = \prod_j h_S(F^{H_j'})_p$. \end{thm} We will briefly describe the structure of the paper and the main ideas of the proofs.
+where $R_S$ denotes regulators of $S$-units, and we have an equality of the $l$-parts of $S$-class numbers: $\prod_i h_S(F^{H_i})_l = \prod_j h_S(F^{H_j'})_l$. \end{thm} We will briefly describe the structure of the paper and the main ideas of the proofs.